 Idea #13: Hunt the No’s

-Understanding why people turn down your outstanding services is an essential part of persuading them in the future.
+Understanding why people turn down your outstanding services is essential to persuade them in the future.
 We all have our reasons for saying “No.” Whether the root lies in fear, distrust, or simple confusion, there are ways to overcome initial disinterest.
-Hundreds, sometimes thousands of consumers come across your website every day, but commercial clients often have different reasons for giving the big “No.”

 Reasons Commercial Prospects Say “No”